login | sign up

 Created on 11th April 2017 at 12:20 by Jamie O'Connell

-If possible, anchor objects to the start or end of a section of text (i.e. not in the middle).
-This makes it easier for a one2edit™ administrator to ensure that such ‘anchor’ characters are not contained in editable text segments.
-Workflow issues may occur if these inline characters are deleted during translation in third-party systems.
+NOTE: If possible, anchor objects to the start or end of the section of text (i.e. not in the middle).
+This makes it easier to ensure that the anchor characters are not editable.
+Workflow issues may occur if these inline characters are deleted during translation.

-If you have many graphics to accompany the text, all with different indents, it is advisable to create the entire layout using tables.
+NOTE: If you have many graphics to accompany the text, all with different indents, consider creating the layout using tables.

 Anchored objects

-These options ensure that frames on a spread always stay together correctly.
+These options can ensure that objects on a spread maintain their correct positions.

 top